General precautions to avoid Dengue and Malaria

 There are occasional reports of cases of malaria in areas frequented by U.S. and European tourists including La Altagracia Province, the easternmost province in which many beach resorts are located.
 Malaria risk is significantly higher for travelers who go on some of the excursions to the countryside, or visit relatives in a country side.

 Malaria can be cured with prescription drugs.
 The type of drugs and length of treatment depend on which kind of malaria is diagnosed, where the patient was infected, the age of the patient, and how severely ill the patient was at start of treatment.

 It should be noted that no prophylactic regimen is 100% effective and advice on malaria prophylaxis changes frequently.
 There are currently five prophylactic regimens used (A,B,C,D & E), due to the differing resistance that exists by the malaria parasites to the various drugs used.

 Start taking the tablets before travel, take them absolutely regularly during your stay, preferably with or after a meal and continue to take them after you have returned.
 This is extremely important to cover the incubation period of the disease.
 Read more about malaria here

-For the Dominican republic it is not neccesary to take preventitive anti-malaria drugs, especially for chidren, as the drugs may have many side effects.
+For the Dominican republic it is not necessary to take preventative anti-malaria drugs, especially for children, as the drugs may have many side effects.
 Since the occasion of malaria doesn’t happen often over here, in case if you happen to fall sick with malaria, then within first 72 hours you can take a prescribed drug to start curing yourself, for this you need to establish a case of malaria by a doctor.

-As much as there has been many cases accross the country, then it is far between hearing of anyone you know that got Dengue or Malaria.
+As much as there has been many cases across the country, then it is far between hearing of anyone you know that got Dengue or Malaria.